 The main antagonists of the Masou Kishin saga, the Cult of Volkruss is led by the mad priest Luozorl Zoran Roiel.
 Their goal is to revive the dark god Shiva Volkruss, whom the Elemental Lords are prophesized to destroy.
 With the help of Shu, whom they brainwashed to harvest the souls necessary for Volkruss' resurrection, the Cult also received the backing of the Shutendonias Alliance, run by the equally ruthless General Lasett.
 After Shu is killed, Luozorl resurrects him, but unknowingly severs Shu's link with Volkruss, allowing him to rebel against the dark god and the Cult.
 Tropes regarding the Cult of Volkruss are:

 The arch-rival of Masaki, Shu is a Half-Earthling, half-La Gias professor who resides in the subterranean world.
 In The Lord of Elemental, Shu single-handedly built the Granzon, an incredibly powerful machine that uses void energy.
 Ever since they first meet, Shu has irritated Masaki often, though he crosses the line when he kills Masaki's foster father Zeoroot in an act where he declares he's defecting to the forces of the dark god Shiva Volkruss.
 Enraged, Masaki allows himself to be possessed by Cyfis, the La Gias spirit residing in the Cybuster, to give him an edge against the Granzon.
 Shu is forced to retreat, having taken too much damage from the super-powered Elemental Lord.
 He leaves for the surface world to recuperate, with Masaki following in tow.In the Classic Timeline and Original Generation, Shu assists Bian with the creation of the Divine Cruaders, but vanishes when Bian is killed by Federation forces and their allies.
 He sporadically appears throughout the Earth's occupation by the Inspectors, assisting Masaki and his allies here and there, yet doesn't reveal his intentions on helping.
-Once otherworldly forces have been defeated, deciding to test out how strong his opponents are, taps into Volkruss' power and turns the Granzon into the Neo Granzon, and attacks Federation forces.
-In both continuities, Shu is defeated, but at the brink of death, states he is satisfied his enemies have the potency to destroy the Neo Granzon, leaving Masaki to ponder on his dying words, while lamenting for his fallen foe.Some time following his death, Shu is resurrected by the forces of Volkruss, but his revival offsets him without any memories in EX and Dark Prison.
+In Alpha 1 he's a bit more openly helpful (much to Masaki's surprise and suspicion), helping the heroes defuse several high-risk situations and eventually even becoming a fully playable unit; he does this largely because Euzeth Gozzo is after the Granzon directly, and even Shu isn't too fond of his odds in that kind of one-on-one, and doesn't want to see the heroes fall to the Balmar before Euzeth is taken down.
+In all these settings, once the otherworldly forces have been defeated, deciding to test out how strong his opponents are, Shu taps into Volkruss' power and turns the Granzon into the Neo Granzon, and attacks Federation forces - I.E., our heroes.
+In all continuities, Shu is defeated (by turns in SRW 3, Alpha Gaiden and Original Generation Gaiden), but at the brink of death, states he is pleased his enemies have the potency to destroy the Neo Granzon, leaving Masaki to ponder on his dying words, while lamenting for his fallen foe.Some time following his death, Shu is resurrected by the forces of Volkruss, but his revival offsets him without any memories in EX and Dark Prison.
 However, it's all goingaccording to Shu's plan: knowing he cannot kill himself in order to break free from Volkruss' influence, he used Masaki and the Federation to goad them into killing him, and since his resurrection annuls his physical and spiritual link to Volkruss, he is free to do what he wants, including destroying the dark god.
-He succeeds and by The Lord of Elemental Part 2, occasionally joins forces with Masaki, whom he is on good terms by this time.In Revelation of Evil God, when Volkruss cultists have kidnapped Presia, Shu reveals the reason why he had to assassinate Zeoroot: the Zenosakis clan is cursed forever to be vessels of Volkruss and Shu took the approach of killing Zeoroot to prevent another person from being in his situation.
+He succeeds and by The Lord of Elemental Part 2, occasionally joins forces with Masaki, whom he is on good terms by this time.In Revelation of Evil God, when Volkruss cultists have kidnapped Presia, Shu at last reveals the reason he had to assassinate Zeoroot: the Zenosakis clan is cursed forever to be vessels of Volkruss and Shu took the approach of killing Zeoroot to prevent another person from being in his situation.
 Unfortunately, Presia is also carrying the curse, forcing Shu to commit the same deed on the young girl.
-However, the canon ending of Revelation of Evil God leads to the Heralds of the Elemental Lords successfully purge Persia of the curse, preventing Shu from killing her.Like Masaki, Shu manages to get himself the affections of Saphine and Princess Monica, though he does not return their feelings.
+However, the canon ending of Revelation of Evil God leads to the Heralds of the Elemental Lords successfully purge Persia of the curse, removing the need for Shu to kill her - to his relief.Like Masaki, Shu manages to get himself the affections of Saphine and Princess Monica, though he does not return their feelings.
 Despite not being a Herald of an Elemental Lord, Shu has a canary familiar called Chika.
 Unlike her master, Chika is greedy, crude, and not exactly bright.
 Shu and the Granzon embody these tropes:

 The Blacksmith: Built the Granzon by himself.
 In Original Generation, repairing the machine after it was damaged in La Gias cost the Divine Crusaders about two-thirds of their budget.
 That doesn't stop Bian from mounting his insurrection successfully with the remaining third.
 Shu goes on to design the power source of the Granzon, the "Anti-Matter Annihilation Engine", based off of the designs of the Black Hole Engine.